makikorp/tf_opennms_rocky/README.md

 The output includes the public ip address of the EC2 server with the port set for opennms.

 To access the OpenNMS UI, please use the output string

+when destroying the instance, the ip address will have to be removed from the aws_hosts file